June 2026

 Student Data, Teacher Data and Parent Data may also be disclosed to:

 We have binding written UK GDPR-compliant data processing contracts with each of our support companies, who are carefully selected, audited and approved.
-Support companies may be based outside of the UK; however, where this is the case, data transfers to them are subject to a legally enforceable mechanism which is permitted under UK GDPR as outlined by the ICO.
+Support companies may be based outside the UK; however, where this is the case, data transfers to them are subject to a legally enforceable mechanism which is permitted under UK GDPR as outlined by the ICO.
 All such transfers are safeguarded by UK GDPR-compliant contractual mechanisms, and appropriate technical and organisational measures are in place.
-This means personal data is governed by protections equivalent to as if it was in the European Economic Area.
+This means personal data is governed by protections equivalent to those that apply within the European Economic Area

 Our default position is to host personal student School Data in the European Economic Area.
 On occasions, for example, when a teacher (contrary to our best practice guidance) includes student data in a feedback post, this could result in personal data being processed in the USA.